What is formaldehyde?

 - Despite its presence in all organic life forms, formaldehyde does not accumulate in the environment.

-- In the air environment, it is in gaseous form and is very quickly broken down by sunlight.
-It is demonstrated to have a half-life of an hour, which means that over the course of one hour, the amount of formaldehyde present in the environment decreases by 50%.
+- In the air, formaldehyde is in gaseous form and is rapidly broken down by sunlight.
+It has a demonstrated half-life of one hour, meaning that over the course of an hour, the amount of formaldehyde present in the environment decreases by 50%.

-- In soil and water until the natural background level, it is digested very quickly by bacteria until complete disappearance.
+- In soil and water, up to the natural background level, formaldehyde is quickly digested by bacteria until it completely disappears.

 Is formaldehyde safe for humans?